LibPd Unity Integration

 This will effectively apply the spatialisation that Unity applies to Audio Sources by default, to the output of our PD patch.
 For more information, see the LibPdIntegrationExamples project, and particularly the comments in the FilteredNoise-ADC.pd patch.

 Only Pure Data Vanilla is supported.
 Additional objects (externals) included with distributions like Purr Data and Pd-Extended (deprecated) do not currently work.
 See issue 14 for an explanation of why this is; it will hopefully be resolved in a future release.

 Although libpd provides C# bindings, 1.)
-I could not get them to play nicely with Unity, and 2.) they don’t currently support libpd’s new multiple instance system.
+I could not get them to play nicely with Unity, and 2.) they don’t (at the time of writing this) support libpd’s new multiple instance system.
 As such, LibPdIntegration interfaces directly with the libpd C library.
 This may change if libpd’s C# bindings get updated in the future, but they should be functionally identical to the C library anyway, so I’m not sure it’s necessary.